 Warranties can help reduce the costs of repairs in addition to insurance.
 Warranties can provide replacements or refunds if a product fails before its expected lifespan.
 Check the warranties on roofing products like insulations, shingles, guttering, and tiles to see what options you may have.
 Manufacturers often have guarantees on many of these products.
 You can reach out to the manufacturer for more information on their warranty policy and to confirm that storm-related damage to products that fail before their set lifespan is also covered.

-Contact a Reputable Local Roofer for an Inspection
+Contact a Reputable Local Roofer for a Professional Inspection

-The best way to ensure your roof is in good condition or to properly identify all damage in need of repair is to consult with a skilled roofing contractor.
+The best way to ensure your roof is in good condition or to properly identify all damage needing repair is to consult a skilled roofing contractor.
 They’ll know how to thoroughly assess the condition of your roof, ceilings, and attic before recommending the right solutions for your situation.
 The inspection will include a visual inspection of the roof and identifying damage to windows, screens, and roof accessories.

 If you’re looking for a Florida Roofer, contact an expert at Janney to get a full picture of your roof’s condition and a game plan for how to restore it.